XVARY Composite Score

 On a pre-revenue company, weak data does not have operating profits to cushion it.

-cash burn leads to dilution
+Cash burn leads to dilution

 Tyra lost $119.9M in 2025 and still has negligible revenue.
 That makes future funding a business reality, not a theoretical risk, if trial timelines extend or both programs need more capital.